cemreefe/cemreefe.github.io/source/index.md

 ---

 ## About
 I'm Cemre from Istanbul.
 Currently living in London, UK where I work as a computer engineer.
-Check out my [cv](/cv)!

 I founded an e-learning platform, [Lisan](http://lisan.dutl.uk), to help communities preserve their cultural languages.

 I have experience in Deep Learning and Machine Learning projects in academia and work professionally with a focus on Network Infrastructure and distributed systems.

-Currently, I'm working on developing a new product for Rippling, a very cool startup developing the best HR software there is.
+Currently, I'm working on developing a new product for Rippling, a very cool startup developing the best centralized HR solution on the market.

 Make sure to check out the [blog](blog) tab (or [archive](/archive)) to learn more about what I'm working on.
+If you are interested in hiring me, check out my [cv](/cv).

 ## Hobbies
 When I'm not working, I enjoy immersing myself in new languages.
 Currently, I'm working on improving my Korean.